wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/commands.rst

 executable
 ^^^^^^^^^^

-Names an executable file to run from the ``/var/ossec/active-response/bin`` directory.
+Names an executable file to run.
 It is not necessary to provide the path.

+These files are located in ``/var/ossec/active-response/bin`` directory in Linux based systems, or in ``C:\Program Files\ossec-agent\active-response\bin`` directory in Windows systems.

 +--------------------+---------------+
 | **Default value**  | n/a           |